Ibhayi: Subdivisions

-The Ubuntu Education Fund is based in Zwide, and operates a community center which opened in 2010.
+The Ubuntu Education Fund is based in Zwide, and operates a community centre which opened in 2010.

 Industries

 The Struandale industrial area is a popular industrial node in Nelson Mandela Bay located east of New Brighton and is often considered part of New Brighton.

-Notable companies in Struandale include Distell Distribution, DSV Pharmacare, BASF, MW Wheels, Eveready but most importantly the Isuzu automotive manufacturing plant and Ford engine manufacturing plant.
+Notable companies in Struandale include Distell Distribution, DSV Pharmacare, BASF, MW Wheels, Eveready, and most importantly the Isuzu automotive manufacturing plant and Ford engine manufacturing plant.

-Continental Tyre and PPC Cement have their manufacturing plants in New Brighton.
+Continental Tyre and PPC Cement have manufacturing plants in New Brighton.